Integration a React app into Django project

 Get-Item Backend/urls.py

-Paste the next content in the urls.py file in the Website folder by this:
+Paste the next content in the urls.py file in the Website folder:

 from django.contrib import admin